Sacrospinous Fixation/Illeococcygeus Suspension

 A sacrospinous fixation is an operation designed to restore support to the uterus or vaginal vault (in a woman who has had a hysterectomy).
 Through a cut in the vagina, stitches are placed into a strong ligament (sacrospinous ligament) in the pelvis and then to the cervix or vaginal vault.
 The stitches can be either permanent or slowly absorbed over time.
 Eventually they are replaced by scar tissue that then supports the vagina or uterus.
 This procedure is often combined with a vaginal hysterectomy and/or surgery to treat prolapse of the bladder, bowel, or stress urinary incontinence.

 You will be asked about your general health and medication that you are taking.
-Any necessary investigations (for example, blood tests, ECG, chest x-ray) will be organized.
+Any necessary investigations (for example, blood tests, ECG, pelvic ultrasound, chest x-ray) will be organized.
 You will also receive information about your admission, hospital stay, operation, pre- and post-operative care.

 When you wake up from the anesthetic you will have a drip to give you fluids and may have a catheter in your bladder.
 Often the surgeon will place a pack inside the vagina to reduce any bleeding into the tissues.
 Both the pack and the catheter are usually removed within 24-48 hours of the operation.